Course Catalogue

 By the end of this course students will be able to:

-■ apply the principles of electrostatics to solve problems in physical systems including conductors, dielectrics and capacitors in electrostatic equilibrium, calculate the capacitances and stored energies
+■ Define the concepts of electric fields, electric flux, electric potential and electric current.
+Apply the principles of electrostatics to solve problems in physical systems including conductors, dielectrics and capacitors in electrostatic equilibrium, calculate the capacitances and stored energies.

-■ employ Biot-Savart Law, Ampère's circuital theorem to calculate magnetic fields, magnetic forces and magnetic torque;
+■ Apply Biot-Savart Law, Ampère's circuital theorem to calculate magnetic fields, magnetic forces and magnetic torque.
+Realize the similarity and difference between electric and magnetic rules.

-■ describe fundamental results arising from special theory of relativity, including time dilation, length contraction, relativistic mass, kinetic energy and relativistic momentum-energy transformation;
+■ Describe fundamental results arising from special theory of relativity, including time dilation, length contraction, relativistic mass, kinetic energy and relativistic momentum-energy transformation.
+Understand and evaluate the application of nuclear energy.

 Minimum Requirement for Award of Credits